saisundu/WikipediaSolution/readme.md

 # Design
 ![alt text](https://github.com/saisundu/WikipediaSolution/blob/master/Design.jpg "Design")

+# Building And Running The Solution
+The solution can be built and unit tests executed using the following maven commands.

+Note: One of the 12 test cases if failing due to a limitation in the current implementation.
+## Build
+`mvn clean install`
+## Run Tests
+`mvn clean install`

 # API
 The API provides a simple interface to get an instance of the Wikipedia Answer Matcher to which the input text can be set .
 The API also provides a method to get the desired output(ordered answers) with the method getOrderedAnswers().